 Such circumstances could be the outcome of two relevant situations: the child’s parents (whether they used to be married or were living together as a couple) divorced or separated, and the parent maintaining custody of the child entered a new relationship; alternatively, the child’s parents never lived together, and the child living with his or her mother and her present partner maintains a relationship with his or her father.
-In light of increasing divorce rates, on the one hand, and the large volume of children born outside of marriage or a recognized relationship, on the other hand, the number of children living in such situations is quite significant, although the precise extent of this phenomenon is difficult to estimate.
+In light of increasing divorce rates, on the one hand, and the large volume of children born outside of marriage or a recognized relationship on the other hand, the number of children living in such situations is quite significant, although the precise extent of this phenomenon is difficult to estimate.

 A preliminary terminological clarification is required at this point regarding the label “step-parent.”
-This term can have negative connotations, and for this reason, it would have been preferable to use another expression.
+This term can have negative connotations, and for this reason it would have been preferable to use another expression.
 However, in view of the term’s prevalence and to avoid the need to define its exact legal status and the distinctions (if any) between a de facto parent, a psychological parent, a functional parent, and a parent who is formally recognized as a parent or not (all distinctions that are actually irrelevant to my argument), I will preserve the term “step-parent.”
-In fact, for the purposes of this article, the step-parent may not be recognized as having any formal legal relationship with the child.
-In the case of a step-father, this definition, as employed here, simply describes the fact that he is the partner of the resident legal parent, living with her and with the child in the same household, helping to raise the child, and maintaining a meaningful relationship with that child.
+In fact, for the purposes of this article the step-parent may not be recognized as having any formal legal relationship with the child.
+In the case of a step-father, this definition — as employed here — simply describes the fact that he is the partner of the resident legal parent, living with her and with the child in the same household, helping to raise the child, and maintaining a meaningful relationship with that child.
 Furthermore, although it is customary to identify as step-parents only those who are married to the legal parent, for the purposes of this article and in light of the demographic changes that characterize our time, “step-parent” will refer to the partner of the parent with custody, even if they are not married.
 The fact that the co-parent lives in the same household and takes part in raising the child is the relevant factor for our purposes.
 After all, it is not the formal definition that is important, but the potential influence that the step-parent has on the child and his or her behavior and way of life.
 Given that this figure (even if not legally recognized as a formal parent or guardian) will be defined here as a “step-parent,” in practice a variety of parental figures, whose legal definitions may be quite different, fall under the umbrella term “step-parent” used in this article.
 This variety extends the boundaries of the phenomenon and makes it difficult to assess its exact scope.

 Substantively, too, there may be variation in the nature of the relationship between the step-parent and the child, regardless of the formal legal status of the former.
 The precise type of step-family out of the wide range that exists, the age of the child in question, the stage at which the step-father joins the family, the length of time he has been a step-parent to the child, and the non-resident parent’s degree of direct involvement in the child’s life can all dictate differences in the extent of the step-father’s influence over the child and his relationship with the non-resident legal parent.